lumoslabs/comply/README.md

 # Comply
-Server-side ActiveRecord validations, all up in your client-side HTML.
+Server-side ActiveRecord validations, all up in your HTML and client-side javascript.

 ## Intention and Purpose
 Rendering the same page over and over due to validations is a slow and unpleasant user experience.
 The logical alternative is, of course, validating the form on the page, before it is submitted.